QubesOS/qubesos.github.io/pages/hardware-certification.md

 simple issues, we will need to charge a consulting fee for more engaging work.

-If you are interested in having your hardware certified, please [contact us](mailto:joanna@invisiblethingslab.com)
+If you are interested in having your hardware certified, please [contact us].

 [Qubes-certified Laptops]: /doc/certified-laptops/
 [updated requirements]: /news/2016/07/21/new-hw-certification-for-q4/
+[system requirements for Qubes 4.x]: https://www.qubes-os.org/doc/system-requirements/#qubes-release-4x
+[contact us]: mailto:business@qubes-os.org